 ---|---|---|

-If you’re asking, “When Can Baby Sit in Stroller?”—a stroller with adjustable recline keeps your baby comfy and safe as they grow.
+If you’re asking, “When can baby sit in stroller?”—an adjustable recline keeps your baby comfy and safe as they grow.

 Safety Features like a 5-Point Harness